 Zircon mobile app

-This app was originally to be developed during a previous project funded by the UK Department for Transport, to trial ITS-G5 services (GLOSA and green priority) on one route, Gosforth High Street, with the beneficiary to be Arriva express buses who are fitted with Dynniq on board units (OBUs).
-Unlike regular buses, these buses have only one stop on the route and would benefit from GLOSA and priority services to improve journey time reliability.
-This project experienced a number of technical and procurement-related delays but is core to the suite of the G5 services delivered in C-MOBILE.
-The Zircon app is currently being finalised but is bespoke for the bus operator having been designed in a collaborative way.
-It will be deployed during April 2020.
+This app was originally designed during a previous project funded by the UK Department for Transport, to deploy ITS-G5 services (GLOSA and green priority) on one route, Gosforth High Street, with the beneficiary to be Arriva express buses.
+Unlike regular buses, the service has only one stop on the route and would benefit from GLOSA and priority services to improve journey time reliability.
+This project formed the core to the C-ITS services delivered in C-MOBILE.
+The Zircon app is being deployed as of September 2020, but is bespoke for the bus operator having been designed in a collaborative way, and is not publicly available.
 When the GLOSA and green priority services are not running the screen will default to the RWW/RHW screen.
 The G5 services will also be available on another route in the east of Newcastle that was originally equipped for the Compass4D project (2013-16).
-This route is currently subject of an infrastructure upgrade to ETSI 2019Carla.
+This route is currently subject of an infrastructure upgrade to ETSI 2019.
 The main users on this route will also be fleets, specifically NEAS patient transfer vehicles, selected taxis, and some local authority vehicles; they will be equipped with OBUs during 2020.